-A comprehensive guide to solar loans, leases, power purchase agreements, and the financing comparison knowledge that transforms tire-kickers into qualified prospects.
+Solar loans, leases, power purchase agreements, and the financing comparison knowledge that transforms tire-kickers into qualified prospects — updated for 2026 following the elimination of the residential federal ITC.
 Understanding financing options is the difference between generating leads that close and wasting installer time.

 The financing question kills more solar deals than any other objection.
 A homeowner who wants solar, qualifies for solar, and lives in the right geography still walks away when they cannot navigate the financing maze.
 Cash purchases represent only 22% of residential solar transactions.
 The remaining 78% require financing decisions that most consumers find overwhelming.